secretstartups/handbook/business-technology/data-team/data-catalog/sales-funnel/index.html.md

 ### Maintenance Schedule:

-1. As needed, scheduled Maintenance will be performed every two weeks on Friday, from 9am to 11am EST.
+1. As needed, Scheduled Maintenance will be performed every two weeks on Friday, from 9am to 11am EST.

 ### Quick Links
 <div class="flex-row" markdown="0" style="height:80px">